CURRICULUM VITAE

 SUBJECT INSTITUTION

-Art History Methods Seminar University of Memphis
+Graduate Seminar-Methods-Art History University of Memphis

-The Black Female Subject in Western Art & Popular Culture University of Memphis
+Graduate Seminar-The Black Female Subject in Western Art & Popular Culture University of Memphis

-Seminar: African Art History & Visual Culture: Display and Discipline University of Memphis
+Graduate Seminar: African Art History & Visual Culture: Display and Discipline University of Memphis

-Seminar: Readings in Modern and Contemporary African American Art University of Memphis
+Graduate Seminar: Readings in Modern and Contemporary African American Art University of Memphis

 Visual Arts of Africa University of Memphis